 Nope, I do not recommend adding the chocolate before baking.

 This can happen if the chocolate melts and then resolidifies too fast or there is too much moisture around it, such as putting the cookies in the fridge to firm up quickly instead of having them firm up at room temperature.
 You can try to fix it by remelting the chocolate with a hair drying on a low heat.
-But know, the chocolate is still edible!
+But know, the chocolate is still edible and tasty!
 It is just not as pretty.

 Storing and Making Ahead